amyfrancis97/DrivR-Base/README.md

 ## Setting up Docker and Git

 If you haven't already got Docker Desktop installed locally, then download it and create a [Docker](https://www.docker.com/products/docker-desktop/) account.
+The drivrbase docker file has been adapted from the VEP docker file [1].

 Ensure that git is also [installed](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)